lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ## Introduction

-*R* is one of the most popular programming language in the world, it's free to use, it has a vast and community, but its learning curve is quite steep.
-Here comes *RStudio*, as the most popular IDE for *R*, that offers a great productivity enhancement. *Shiny* and *RMarkdown* are then two *R* packages that allow users to easily convert *R* code into interactive webpages and dynamic documents online.
+*R* is one of the most popular programming language in the world, it's free to use, it has a vast, vibrant and supporting community, but its environment is quite simple and dry, even is powerful, and its learning curve is quite steep.
+Moreover, there is no unique interface shared among different OS.

+Here comes *RStudio*, as the nowadays most popular IDE for *R*, that offers great productivity enhancement, and a unique GUI for Linux, Windows and Mac.

+*Shiny* and *RMarkdown* are two relatively recent *R* packages, that allow users to easily convert *R* code into interactive webpages and dynamic documents online.

 Finally, *RStudio Server* and *Shiny Server* allow any researcher or analyst to share shiny apps and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization or anyone in the world with access to the Internet.

 This relatively short doc explains how to set up *RStudio Server* and *Shiny Server* on an *Ubuntu* Machine in the Cloud using the *Google Compute Engine*, part of their quite complete IaaS offer called *Google Cloud Platform*.
 The current offer for a trial is $300 for 2 months, that allows anyone to learn how to build a powerful analytics machine in minutes without breaking the bank (actually, without even spending 1p).